Raksha Bandhan is around the corner, so how are you going to surprise your sibling during this special occasion?

 Another story revolves around Yama, the god of death and his sister river Yamuna; when Yamuna tied Rakhi on Yama's wrist, he was touched by her action and blessed her with immortality.
 And a longer life to brothers who have a rakhi tied by their sister.

-And it's not just legends; in medieval times, Rani Karnavati of Chittor, when her kingdom was attacked by Bahadur Shah of Gujarat, sent a rakhi to Mughal emperor Humayun.
+And it's not just legends; in medieval times, Rani Karnavati of Chittor, when Bahadur Shah of Gujarat attacked her kingdom, sent a rakhi to Mughal emperor Humayun.
 Despite being in the middle of another war, Humayan rushed to help her.

 Even though he couldn't make it in time and got defeated on the way, still the chittor was later restored with her son as the ruler with the help of the Mughal army